 6. Once you’ve finished a timed practice session, you will be able to review your performance.
 You can see how many questions you’ve answered correctly (and incorrectly) and how long each question took.
 You will be able to click on the incorrect questions to review them.
 Explanations are provided for answers to all questions.

 The timed practice mode gives you a true reflection of your performance and allows you to identify your weaknesses more accurately.
 With untimed practice, you may look at the results of your practice sessions and be satisfied that you’ve answered a certain proportion of questions correctly.
-However, with timed practice, you quickly realize that it is just as important to solve your questions quickly, as well as correctly.
-To put things into the perspective, it is much better to answer all questions and get 70% of them correct, rather than to answer half of the questions and get 100% of them correct.
+However, with timed practice, you quickly realise that it is just as important to solve your questions quickly, as well as correctly.

 Under timed conditions, you are able to simulate the condition of the actual UCAT ANZ test and this trains you mentally to handle such pressures.
-Given that the number of mock exams and mini-mocks are limited, you should make a good use of the timed practice mode.
 Furthermore, timed practice sessions prompt you to apply educated guessing when needed, which you may be more reluctant to do under untimed conditions.

 We’ve been lending a successful helping hand since 2009.
 Medify is here to support you, just reach out to us.